-105 The Price Cap NOPR was published in the Fed.
+&lt;sup>102 The Price Cap NOPR was published in the Fed.
 Reg. on Feb.
 4, 2016 (Vol. 81, No. 23) pp. 5,951-5,965.

-Reactive Power Requirements for Non-Synchronous Generation, Order No. 827, 155 FERC \P 61,277 (June 16, 2016).
+&lt;sup>103 Reactive Power Requirements for Non-Synchronous Generation, Order No. 827, 155 FERC $\P$ 61,277 (June 16, 2016).

-Settlement Intervals and Shortage Pricing in Markets Operated by Regional Transmission Organizations and Independent System Operators, Order No. 825, 155 FERC \P 61,276 (June 16, 2016) ("Order 825").
+Settlement Intervals and Shortage Pricing in Markets Operated by Regional Transmission Organizations and Independent System Operators, Order No. 825, 155 FERC $\P$ 61,276 (June 16, 2016) ("Order 825").

 providing appropriate incentives for resource performance.
 Order 825 will become effective September 13, 2016.
-108
+105

 Compliance.
 Each RTO/ISO is required to submit a compliance filing with the tariff changes needed to implement this Final Rule within 120 days of the Final Rule's September 13, 2016 effective date (on or before January 11, 2017).
 The FERC will allow a further 12 months from the compliance filing date for the tariff changes implementing reforms to settlement intervals to be effective, and 120 days from that same compliance filing date for the tariff changes implementing shortage pricing reforms to be effective.
-As noted in Section III above, the ISO's and NEPOOL's jointly filed Sub-Hourly Settlement Changes, which change to five minutes the settlement interval in the Real-Time Energy and Reserves Markets, are currently pending before the FERC.
+As previously noted, the ISO's and NEPOOL's jointly filed Sub-Hourly Settlement Changes, which changed to five minutes the settlement interval in the Real-Time Energy and Reserves Markets, was filed and accepted by the FERC.